astropy/ci-helpers/README.md

 ## Important notices

-This package is no longer actively developed.
+This package is no longer actively developed and has been archived.
 Please read on below for service-specific information.

 ### Travis CI